Ray Meets Helen: Production

-The film originally was to star Lesley Ann Warren as Helen, but she was replaced by the older Sondra Locke, who came out of retirement to do the role.
 It was Alan Rudolph's first feature film in 15 years.

 The film uses the track of the Triangle Sun group by composer Alexander Knyazev.
 The director really liked the sound of the instrumental track "Buddha" conveying the concept and mood of the film.

 According to the moderator of Alan Rudolph's fan club, the director knew that Locke was dying but never let on and was complicit in allowing her death to go unreported for a month and a half.

 Release

 The film premiered at the Haifa International Film Festival on October 9, 2017.
 It had a limited theatrical release on May 4, 2018 in only three theaters in Manhattan, Beverly Hills, and Bainbridge Island, Washington.

+Rudolph said "I love it.
+I couldn’t be more proud of it...
+It was the purest experience I could ever have making a film, and that was exactly what I was after."

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 5 critics, indicating "generally favorable" reviews.

 In a mixed review, John DeFore of The Hollywood Reporter wrote that "the movie succumbs to one false note after the other — contrivances both fortunate and un- that increasingly test our willingness to accept what has come before as simply the strange vibes of a filmmaker accustomed to another age."

 Jeannette Catsoulis of The New York Times wrote that the film "has a wistful, whimsical sophistication that has all but disappeared from movies.
 Filled with imaginative visuals populated by the ghosts of the gone and hopes for the future, the movie is wonderfully, magically humane."